 Here is a 40 minute guided meditation on radical open-hearted acceptance.

-Counter-intuitively it is often through concentrating on suffering that we are able to increase our capacity for heartfulness.
+Counter-intuitively it is often through concentrating on suffering that you are able to increase your capacity for heartfulness.

-It is the things in life that are most painful or difficult for us that we close our hearts to so if we can to learn to open to these things, that is what is going to create a resilience and depth in our ability to meet life open-heartedly.
+It is the things in life that are most painful or difficult that people close their hearts to so if you can to learn to open to these things, that is what is going to create a resilience and depth in your ability to meet life open-heartedly.

-Being present with our suffering can also create a sense of connection with ourselves and others.
-Rather than holding ourselves together, and being the person we think we need to be, we are able to be with ourselves in our emotional realness.
-We connect more deeply when we are able to be vulnerable and emotionally open with each other.
+Being present with your suffering can also create a sense of connection with yourself and others.
+Rather than focusing on holding yourself together, and being the person you think you need to be, you are able to be with yourself in your emotional realness.
+Everyone can connect more deeply when they are able to be vulnerable and emotionally open with each other.